tatsuyax25/mrurena-personal-portfolio/README.md

 ## Introduction

 Hi, I'm Miguel Urena, a full-stack web developer with experience in [list some of your skills or technologies].
-I have a [degree or certification] in [field of study] from [institution].
+I have a Certificate of completion in Software Engineer Immersive from General Assembly and a Bachelor's Degress from Westwood College.

 ## Skills